marshmallow-code/apispec/docs/special_topics.rst

 Rendering to YAML or JSON
 -------------------------

-`apispec` will only serialize your spec to a Python dictionary.
-Use an appropriate module to render your spec to YAML or JSON.

 YAML
 ++++

+`apispec` provides proper a YAML dumper so you can serialize directly your spec in YAML.

 ::